bytecodealliance/regalloc2/doc/DESIGN.md

 out-edge is already accounted for.
 This is what allows us to avoid a fully general SCC algorithm.

-Once the list of moves in-reverse has been constructed, we reverse it and return.
+Once the vector of moves in-reverse has been constructed, we reverse it and return.

 Note that this "move resolver" is fuzzed separately with a simple symbolic move simulator (the `moves` fuzz-target).